pateldd1/Tyranny/README.md

  * Will have 4 lives before game over.

  Enemy Types:
- 1. Dumb ships that just fire and move from top to bottom without moving left or right.
-(20 pts)
- 2. Ships that follow the user and fire (50 pts)
- 3. ships that don't fire but just try to run into the user (10pts)
- 4. Boss with AI implemented (1000 pts)
+ 1. Large Laser Firing Ships.
+(Move at a different random vector every certain number of animation frames)
+ 2. Small fireball-firing ships.
+(Move at a different random vector every certain number of animation frames)
+ 3. Ships that fire rockets from two turrets.
+(Move at a different random vector every certain number of animation frames)
+ 4. Boss with AI implemented.
+(Moves at a vector that is relative to the vector that the user is moving (smart) for a certain number of animation frames and moves at a random vector for a certain number of animation frames (dumb))

  ![boss](/assets/boss.gif)

- * There will be a scrolling background that will move top to bottom, using CSS scrolling and javascript.
+ Power Ups (with spin animation):
+ 1. Extra Life
+ 2. More Health
+ 3. Stronger/Different Ammo

- * User will receive points for every ship they destroy with varying points by the type of ship, and by collecting coins.
+ * User receives points for every ship they destroy with varying points by the type of ship.
  * Upgrades will render when you receive a certain number of points.

- Bullet Types:
- 1. fires straight and slowly. - default and after death
- 2. fires straight and rapidly. - after receiving 500 points.
- 3. fires in 3 directions. - after receiving 1000 points.
- 4. fires in 5 directions. - after receiving 2000 points.

-In addition, this project will include:

-* A "contols" modal describing the controls and rules of the game
-* A production Readme

-### Wireframes

-* This app will consist of a single screen with game board, game controls, and nav links to the Github, my LinkedIn, and the "controls" modal.
-Wireframe is in the /docs/wireframes folder.
+ User Bullet Types (weakest to strongest):
+ 1. Laser
+ 2. FireBall
+ 3. Missile

+ Enemy Bullet Types (weakest to strongest):
+ 1. Small fireball
+ 2. Missile
+ 3. Blue Laser

 ### Architecture and Technologies

-#### This project will be implemented with the following technologies:
+#### This project is implemented with the following technologies:

 * Vanilla JavaScript for overall structure, game logic, and DOM Manipulation
 * HTML5 Canvas for rendering,